HatchApps/xavier-help/api.md

 The current version of the API lives at: ```https://api.xavier-analytics.com/```

 The easiest way to start using our API is by finding an HTTP client online.
-We would recommend to use <a href="https://www.getpostman.com/downloads/">Postman</a>, or <a href="https://paw.cloud/">Paw</a> as they are ready-to-use, free tools.
+We would recommend using <a href="https://www.getpostman.com/downloads/">Postman</a>, or <a href="https://paw.cloud/">Paw</a> as they are ready-to-use, free tools.

 In our demo we are going to use <a href="https://www.getpostman.com/downloads/">Postman</a>.